anuragsrivastav-dtu/Analysis-of-factors-and-predicitve-modeling-for-employee-attrition/README.md

 ![download](https://github.com/anuragsrivastav-dtu/Analysis-of-factors-for-employee-attrition/assets/140643875/699a682a-8a8e-4249-86d1-57984ea3e519)
 Based on the fact which is given strength of correlation chart, we can identify the features which have strong, moderate, weak and zero correlations between each other.
 I will just outline the strong and moderate correlations here.
 **Features which have strong correlations:**
--Percent Salary Hike and Performance Rating,
+- Percent Salary Hike and Performance Rating,

--Total Working Years, Monthly Income and Job Level,
+- Total Working Years, Monthly Income and Job Level,

--Years at Company, Years with Current Manager, and Years in Current Role,
+- Years at Company, Years with Current Manager, and Years in Current Role,

 **Features which have moderate correlations:**

--Age has moderate correlation with Total Working Years, Monthly Income, and Job Level,
+- Age has moderate correlation with Total Working Years, Monthly Income, and Job Level,

--Job Level has moderate correlation with Years at Company and Age,
+- Job Level has moderate correlation with Years at Company and Age,

--Total Working Years has moderate correlation with Years with Current Manager, Years Since Last Promotion, Years in Current Role, Years at Company, and Age,
+- Total Working Years has moderate correlation with Years with Current Manager, Years Since Last Promotion, Years in Current Role, Years at Company, and Age,

--Years at Company has moderate correlation with Years Since Last Promotion, Total Working Years, Monthly Income, Job Level,
+- Years at Company has moderate correlation with Years Since Last Promotion, Total Working Years, Monthly Income, Job Level,

--Years in Current Role has moderate correlation with Years Since Last Promotion, Total Working Years,
+- Years in Current Role has moderate correlation with Years Since Last Promotion, Total Working Years,

--Years Since Last Promotion has moderate correlation with Years with Current Manager, Years in Current Role, Years at Company, Total Working Years,
+- Years Since Last Promotion has moderate correlation with Years with Current Manager, Years in Current Role, Years at Company, Total Working Years,

--Years with Current Manager has moderate correlation with Years Since Last Promotion, Total Working Years.
+- Years with Current Manager has moderate correlation with Years Since Last Promotion, Total Working Years.

 # SUMMARIZING THE KEY INSIGHTS GENERATED :

--There are 1470 employees in the company and 16% of them left the company.
+- There are 1470 employees in the company and 16% of them left the company.
 We have some data about employees       to examine the attrition reasons.
 To sum our exploratory data analysis :

--Young employees (18-25 years old) compose the 8.4% of the company and they are more likely to leave the company than other age groups.
+- Young employees (18-25 years old) compose the 8.4% of the company and they are more likely to leave the company than other age groups.
 As the employees get older, their attrition percentages drop.

--Employees who travel rarely or don't travel according to their job description compose the 81.1% of entire company.
+- Employees who travel rarely or don't travel according to their job description compose the 81.1% of entire company.
 18.8% of the employees travels frequently and they have the highest attrition percentage(25%).

--30.3% of employees work in the Sales department and they have the highest attrition percentage (20.6%).
+- 30.3% of employees work in the Sales department and they have the highest attrition percentage (20.6%).
 Human Resources employees who compose the 4.3% of company, are the second highest attrition percentage(19%).
 Research and Development Department has 65.4% employee in the company and they have the lowest attrition percentage(13.8%).

--As the distance between company and employees’ homes increases, the attrition percentage increases.
+- As the distance between company and employees’ homes increases, the attrition percentage increases.

--11.6% of employees has below college degree and highest attrition percentage(18.2%).
+- 11.6% of employees has below college degree and highest attrition percentage(18.2%).
 Other attrition percentages according to education levels: 39% of employees has the bachelor’s degree and 17.3% attrition.
 19.2% of employees has the college degree and 15.6% attrition.
 27.1% of employees has the master’s degree and 14.6% attrition.
 3.3% of employees has the doctorate degree and 10.4% attrition.

--According to the education field, 1.8% of employees has Human Resources education field and highest attrition(25.9%).
+- According to the education field, 1.8% of employees has Human Resources education field and highest attrition(25.9%).
 8.9% employees have Technical degree education field and 24.2% attrition.
 10.8% of employees has Marketing education field and 22% attrition.
 Life Sciences, Medical and other education fields are affected respectively.

--61.2% of employees has environment satisfaction at very high/high level in the company.
+- 61.2% of employees has environment satisfaction at very high/high level in the company.
 19.3% of employees has low environment satisfaction and 25.3% attrition.

--Male employees(60% of company) are more likely to leave the company than female employees.
+- Male employees(60% of company) are more likely to leave the company than female employees.

--68.8% of employees has high/very high job involvement in the company.
+- 68.8% of employees has high/very high job involvement in the company.
 As the job involvement increases, the attrition percentage decreases respectively.

--37% of employees has job level-1 and 26.3% attrition.
+- 37% of employees has job level-1 and 26.3% attrition.
 Job level-3(14.8% of the company) and job level-2(36.3% of the company) are affected mostly by %14.7 and 9.7% attrition after job level-1 respectively.

--5.6% of employees works as Sales Representative and they have the highest attrition(39.8%).
+- 5.6% of employees works as Sales Representative and they have the highest attrition(39.8%).
 Laboratory Technician (17.6% of employees) and Human Resources (3.5% of employees) job role follows the Sales Representative attrition percentage by 23.9% and 23.07% respectively.
 Besides those job roles, Sale Executive (22.8% of the employees have 17.5% attrition) and Research Scientist (19.9% of employees have 16.1% attrition) have the higher attrition percentage than others.

--61.3% of employees has high/very high job satisfaction in the company.
+- 61.3% of employees has high/very high job satisfaction in the company.
 19.7% of employees have low job satisfaction and highest attrition percentage(22.8%).
 As the job satisfaction increase, attrition percentage decreases.
 Medium(19% of employees) and high(30% of employees) job satisfaction has approximately same attrition percentage(16.5%).

--32% of employees are single and has the highest attrition percentage(25.5%).
+- 32% of employees are single and has the highest attrition percentage(25.5%).

--26.9% of employees have 1000-3000 dollars monthly income and highest attrition percentage(47.7%).
+- 26.9% of employees have 1000-3000 dollars monthly income and highest attrition percentage(47.7%).
 Other monthly income employees have been affected by attrition in the same percentage level except 9000-11000 dollars monthly income level.
 That group is 5.6% of employees and has 18.6% attrition.

--35.4% of employees have one company experience before current company, and they are more likely to leave the company(18.8%).
+- 35.4% of employees have one company experience before current company, and they are more likely to leave the company(18.8%).
 21% of employees worked in 5 and more companies before this company and have 21.8% attrition.
 28.3% of employees have over time and 30.5% attrition in the company while rest of the employees have only 10.4% attrition.

--The higher percent salary hike is, the more employees are likely and willingly to stay in the current company.
+- The higher percent salary hike is, the more employees are likely and willingly to stay in the current company.

--Performance rating has two category such as 3 and 4.
+- Performance rating has two category such as 3 and 4.
 84.6% of employees are in the performance rating 3 group and 16.08 attrition.
 The rest of the employees are in performance rating 4 group and their attrition percentage(%16.37) is a little bit higher than previous group.

--18.8% of employees have low relationship satisfaction and highest attrition percentage(20.7%).
+- 18.8% of employees have low relationship satisfaction and highest attrition percentage(20.7%).
 The rest of the employees’ attrition percentage is at 15% band level.

--43% of employees has zero stock option level and highest attrition percentage(24.4%).
+- 43% of employees has zero stock option level and highest attrition percentage(24.4%).
 There is a sharp decrease in attrition percentage until stock option level-3. %5.7 of employees has stock option level-3 and 17.4% attrition.

--As the total working years increases, the attrition percentage decreases in the relevant experience groups.
+- As the total working years increases, the attrition percentage decreases in the relevant experience groups.

--70.6% of employees have 2-3 times training in the previous year and have 17.9% and 14.1% attrition respectively.
+- 70.6% of employees have 2-3 times training in the previous year and have 17.9% and 14.1% attrition respectively.
 3.7% of employees does not have training times in the previous year and has the highest attrition percentage(27.8%).
 8.3% of employees have 4 times training last year and have 21.1% attrition.
 The rest of the employees’ attrition percentage is around between 9% and 12%.
 84.2% of employees have good or better work life balance, and 16.7% and 14.2% attrition respectively.
 5.4% of employees have bad work life balance and the highest attrition percentage(31.3%).
 As the years at company and current role increase, attrition percentage decreases in the company.

--39.5% of employees leaves the company before fulfilling one year since their last promotion.
+- 39.5% of employees leaves the company before fulfilling one year since their last promotion.
 24.3% of employees fulfilling one year since their last promotion has the 13.7 attrition percentage.
 7 years since last promotion employee group (5.2%) has the highest attrition(21.1%) in its individual group.

--Most of the employee(17.9%) quit the company before completing their first year with their current manager(32.3% attrition).
+- Most of the employee(17.9%) quit the company before completing their first year with their current manager(32.3% attrition).
 Other group who leaves the company most is the ones who work two years with current manager(23.4% of employees with 14.5% attrition).

 I also checked the 'Employee Number', 'Daily Rate', 'Hourly Rate' and 'Monthly Rate' features as I did the in previous features of dataset.
 But there is nothing significant to comment or visualize about these features.